 - Use reports from fewer datasets

 - Select time filters you need

 - Link data filters

 - Exclude filters from reports

-- Using time filters on dashboards
+- Use time filters

 - Save default filter values via bookmarks

-- Using filters across multiple tabs
+- Use filters across multiple tabs

 Use reports from fewer datasets